Pythm/ad-ElectricalManagement/README.md

   anemometer: sensor.netatmo_anemometer_wind_strength
 ```

+> [!TIP]
+> `anemometer_speed` and `rain_level` target can be defined pr climate entity.

 ### Namespace
 A key feature of Appdaemon is the ability to define custom namespaces.
 Visit the [Appdaemon documentation](https://appdaemon.readthedocs.io/en/latest/CONFIGURE.html#) for more information.

-If you have not configured any namespace in your 'appdaemon.yaml' file, you can skip this section.
+If you have not configured any namespace for your HASS plugin in your 'appdaemon.yaml' file, you can safely ignore namespaces.

 > [!IMPORTANT]
-> You must configure the `namespace` in every charger and climate that belongs to Home Assistant instances with a custom namespace.
+> As of version 0.1.5 you can set a namespace for heater/climate and charging entities with `main_namespace` if you have defined a custom HASS namespace.
+You can then configure the `namespace` in every charger and heater/climate that belongs to Home Assistant instances with another custom namespace if you are running multiple namespaces.

 > :bulb: **TIP**
 > The app is designed to control electricity usage at your primary residence and will only adjust charging amps on chargers/cars that are  within your home location.
 If you want to manage electricity consumption in other locations, I recommend setting up a separate Home Assistant and AppDaemon instance for each location.